 Tingling in the fingers can be blamed on overuse, especially in musicians, typists and precise laborers.
 This is usually an unenlightened and mistaken guess at best.
-RSI conditions do happen, but are diagnosed hugely more than they truly exist.
+RSI conditions do happen, but are diagnosed vastly more often than they truly exist.

 Thoracic outlet syndrome may cause tingling in the neck, upper back, shoulder, arm, hand or fingers, but this syndrome can sometimes turn out to be just another of the various ischemia conditions which have been given their own identifying moniker.

 In other cases, muscular injury or congenital anatomy abnormalities are to blame for the constriction of the brachial plexus structures by the scalene muscles.